FStarLang/FStar/INSTALL.md

         $ make -j6 -C examples
         $ echo $?    # non-zero means build failed! scroll up for error message!

+   Note: This step currently requires having OCaml installed (as for step 3 above).

-   Note: This step currently has a dependency on having [KreMLin](https://github.com/FStarLang/kremlin)
+   Note: This step currently requires having [KreMLin](https://github.com/FStarLang/kremlin)
          installed and the `KREMLIN_HOME` variable pointing to its location.

    Note: On Linux if you get a file descriptor exhaustion error that looks